IBM/guide-conveyor-simulator/README.md

 We set up a connected conveyor belt and use it to send IoT data to Watson IoT Platform.
 Depending on your skill level, you can follow one or both of the following paths to set up your conveyor belt:
 * Path A
-This path gets you started quickly by installing a conveyor belt simulator app on Bluemix.
+This path gets you started quickly by installing a conveyor belt simulator app on IBM Cloud.
 The app self-registers a device with Watson IoT Platform and automatically sends well-formatted data to the platform.
 Instructions for this path are in [Step 2A - Use the simulator sample app from GitHub](#step-2a---deploy-the-sample-conveyor-belt-web-application).
 * Path B
 This path is technically more challenging and requires additional hardware, Python programming skills, and manual registration of your device with Watson IoT Platform.
 Instructions for this path are in  [Step 2B - Build a physical conveyor belt with a Raspberry Pi and an electric motor](#step-2b---build-a-raspberry-pi-powered-conveyor-belt).